Thank you for your interest in our school. We look forward to learning about you.

-Five years ago, we purchased a 10-acre site in the rural Binghampton Historic District in Tucson which we now call our River Bend campus home.
+The Tucson Waldorf School campus resides on a 10-acre site in the rural Binghampton Historic District in Tucson.
 We have completed two of four phases of a Capital Campaign to build our dream school on this stunning property.
 The River Bend campus hosts a biodynamic farm (River Road Gardens) which adds a vibrant piece to school life with the Community Supported Agriculture (CSA) program and its members.

 Tucson has the lovely, relaxed feel of small town and the amenities of a sophisticated city.
 In addition to our sunny weather, there is a strong presence and diversity of arts, music, and culture.
 Residents here enjoy a wide range of cultural events, outdoor festivals, museum exhibits, films including an independent film house, live theater productions, dozens of live music venues.
 The University of Arizona is one of the leading research institutions in the country and draws many intellectual leaders to Tucson.
 We have a vibrant political culture, great coffee shops, and strong environmental principles.